zwave-js/zwave-js-ui/docs/guide/plugins.md

 # Plugins

-Plugins are now supported in the application.
-The plugin packages are not included when npm is installing packages
+Plugins are nodejs packages that can be initegrated in zwavejsmqtt in order to add new features.
+They are have access to all the clients (zwave and mqtt) and express instance.

 ## Installing Plugin